 The PAePay Online Case Payments site allows the public to securely make payments on cases and payment plans with outstanding balances in the Commonwealth of Pennsylvania’s Common Pleas and Magisterial District courts.
-Payments are accepted using Visa, MasterCard, Discover and American Express, as well as by ATM/Debit cards.
-Read the brochure for more information about making a payment online.
+Payments are accepted using Visa, MasterCard, Discover and American Express, and ATM/Debit cards.
+Read the brochure for more information.

 PAePay Online Case Payments